Skip to main content

 ZDR controls what Browserbase stores.
 Those providers govern any data you send to third-party LLMs (OpenAI, Anthropic, etc.).
 Use BYO-LLM to route AI calls through your own keys and provider agreements.

 Questions?
-Contact the Browserbase team to scope ZDR for your account, or request full compliance documentation through the Trust Center.
+Contact the Browserbase team to learn more about ZDR, or request full compliance documentation through the Trust Center.